diablodale/dp.docs/docs/_max/attributes/pipeline.md

 1. `bang` is the trigger
 2. Get raw data from the sensor and queue it for post-process transforms
-  * :twisted_rightwards_arrows: Multiple threads in parallel transform raw data into visual frames, skeleton tracking, etc. and queue their results
+  * Multiple threads in parallel 🔀 transform raw data into visual frames, skeleton tracking, etc. and queue their results
 3. Output the most current data from the queue to Max on each outlet